-- 48. The Agency develops guidance and provides training and assistance to States, upon request, to establish and sustain their capabilities to detect criminal or intentional unauthorized acts involving nuclear and other radioactive material out of regulatory control and respond to nuclear security events.
-The Agency also initiates and manages coordinated research projects in this area to address emerging nuclear security issues identified by Member States and help enhance States' technical capabilities.
-Tasks under this project include the following: - · Overall management and operations in support of activities implemented to assist States in detecting of nuclear and other radioactive material and responding to nuclear security events as well as assistance provided for nuclear security at major public events; - Development of guidance publications within the IAEA Nuclear Security Series for nuclear security detection and response architecture; - · Activities undertaken upon request to support the implementation of the Nuclear Security Plan 2018-2021, including - Continuing work to assist States' efforts to: - · Ensure the security of nuclear and other radioactive material through addressing detection of criminal or intentional unauthorized acts involving nuclear and other radioactive material out of regulatory control and response to nuclear security events, including through training, and - Establish effective and sustainable national nuclear security regimes for addressing detection of criminal or intentional unauthorized acts involving nuclear and other radioactive material out of regulatory control and response to nuclear security events; and - Coordinated research projects, as requested by Member States. - 49.
-Main planned outputs in this area for the period 2018-2021 include: - Technical support for States to establish detection and response measures, including: - Development of guidance and training to support Member States' encouragement that they organize exercises to strengthen their national capacities to prepare for and respond to nuclear security events; and - Development of guidance and training for building a nuclear security detection architecture; - Assistance in capacity building and installation of radiation detection equipment; - Projects arising from INSSPs; - · Nuclear Security Series guidance: Production of Nuclear Security Series guidance for nuclear security detection and response; and - Coordinated research projects, as requested by Member States.
+- 56. The Agency develops guidance and provides training and assistance to States, upon request, to establish and sustain their capabilities to detect criminal or intentional unauthorized acts involving nuclear and other radioactive material out of regulatory control and respond to nuclear security events.
+The Agency also initiates and manages coordinated research projects in this area to address nuclear security issues identified by Member States and help enhance States' technical capabilities.
+Tasks under this project include the following: - Overall management and operations in support of activities implemented to assist States in detecting and responding to criminal or intentional unauthorized acts involving nuclear and other radioactive material out of regulatory control as well as assistance provided for strengthening and advancing the technical capacities in nuclear security detection; - Development of guidance publications within the IAEA Nuclear Security Series for nuclear security detection and response architecture, based on top-down approach, ensuring clear hierarchy and alignment of the publications;

+- Activities undertaken upon request to support the implementation of the Nuclear Security Plan 2022-2025, including - Continuing work to assist States' efforts to: - Ensure the security of nuclear and other radioactive material through addressing detection of criminal or intentional unauthorized acts involving nuclear and other radioactive material out of regulatory control and response to nuclear security events, including through training; - Establish and support effective and sustainable national nuclear security regimes for addressing detection of criminal or intentional unauthorized acts involving nuclear and other radioactive material out of regulatory control and response to nuclear security events; and - Coordinated research projects based on inputs from Member States. - 57.
+Main planned outputs in this area for the period 2022-2025 include: - Technical support for States to establish detection and response measures, including: - Development of guidance and training to support Member States' exercises to strengthen their national capacities to prepare for and respond to nuclear security events; and - Development of guidance and training for building an effective nuclear security detection architecture; - Assistance in capacity building and installation of radiation detection equipment, while taking into account full equipment lifecycle management consistent with Nuclear Security Series guidance; - Expert missions and INSServ, upon request; - Projects arising from INSSPs; - Nuclear Security Series guidance: Production and update of Nuclear Security Series guidance for nuclear security detection architecture; and - Research coordination meetings.

-Radiological Crime Scene Management and Nuclear Forensic Science
+Radiological Crime Scene Management and Nuclear Forensics Science